 So one day, they had a meeting of monkeys and decided to send Inoki, the gorilla, to the top of the mountain to beg God, Eledumare, to turn all of them into people.
-Inoki set off immediately and travelled for half a day.
+Inoki set off immediately and travelled for a whole day.
 When he finally arrived at the top of the mountain, he lay prostrate on the ground and greeted Eledumare.
 Inoki then explained why he had been sent.
 “Please make us people” he begged.
-Eledumare, who had made every animal perfectly match where they lived, asked “Why don’t you want to be yourselves?”
+Eledumare, who had made every animal perfect, asked “Why don’t you want to be yourselves?”
 “We’re tired of climbing trees all day.
 We want to walk, talk and dress like people so that we can celebrate festivals with them” Inoki explained.

 Eledumare thought about the request and decided to answer their prayer.
 “I will place a pot of Òri (Shea butter cream) on top of this mountain in seven days.
-Come before noon that day and rub the cream all over your body to become like people.”
+Get here before noon on the day, and rub the cream all over your body to become like people.”
 Inoki was excited.
-“Don’t tell anyone else and don’t be late!”
+“Don’t be late!”
 Eledumare warned Inoki as he ran off.
 “We won’t”, he promised.

 When the monkeys heard the news they were overjoyed.
 They dreamed of all the things they would do when they were finally people.
 On the sixth day, they prepared for their journey to the mountain.
 They were so excited that they started celebrating on the way to the mountain.
 The monkeys played, ate, danced and sang all day!
 Drawing the attention of the other forest animals as they sang loudly.